harvester/docs/docs/install/pxe-boot-install.md

 ### `harvester.install.skipchecks=true`

-If Harvester's initial checks fail because the system does not meet the minimum hardware requirements for production use, installation will abort.
-To override this behaviour, set the `harvester.install.skipchecks=true` kernel parameter.
-In this case, any warning messages will be logged to `/var/log/console.log`, and the installation will proceed regardless of whether production hardware requirements are met.
+Installation is stopped if the hardware checks fail (because the minimum requirements for production use are not met).
+To override this behavior, set the kernel parameter `harvester.install.skipchecks=true`.
+When set to `true`, warning messages are still saved to `/var/log/console.log`, but the installation proceeds even if hardware requirements for production use are not met.